-The following proposed safety plans have been custom designed for students transitioning from De Duprey and Von Humboldt into De Diego.
+The following proposed safety plans have been custom designed for students transitioning from Von Humboldt into De Diego.
 The objectives of these plans are to provide a safe and successful transition for these students both inside and outside of the classroom.
 These plans have been developed in conjunction with the Chicago Police Department as well as based on community input received through community meetings held over the past few months.

-These proposed safety plans will be presented to parents for their feedback through a minimum of one meeting intended specifically for parents.
-Parent feedback will be taken into consideration as the proposed safety plan is finalized.
-OSS will continue to partner on an on-going basis with local community groups, elected officials, sister agencies, and the Chicago Police Department to maintain a smooth and safe transition of students to a new school environment.
+There have been multiple opportunities to receive feedback regarding safety and security and there was at least one opportunity to meet in person with CPS Safety and Security personnel.
+Feedback will be taken into consideration as the proposed safety plan is finalized.